 Cisco APIC stores all configuration and runtime data in a distributed database that is broken down into units called shards.
 Shards are triplicated within a cluster for resiliency purposes.
 The command allows you inspect whether the database is fully synchronized across the cluster with a consistent data layer.
 Use the acidiag rvread command and ensure no forward or backward slashes appear anywhere in the shard or service ID matrix:

 '''

-In the content of the
+| Section | Sect

 '''

 Figure 18: Verifying the Database Consistency